nirmals-workspace/Twitter-Data-Fetching/README.md

     Now the potential issue here is eventhough session_state is a powerful feature it's still under development and this could cause the app to rerun on its own from top to bottom even if we use session_state feature to prevent this action.

-2. This app would work extremely well and good every aspect that I have mentioned above in local server.
+2. This app would work extremely well and good on local server in every aspect that I have mentioned above.
 But when you deploy it in cloud you can't use pymongo there to upload the dataset to MongoDB.
-This is a persistent issue that most developers acknowledge this issue in streamlit community forum and we have to wait a bit more to get this rectified.
+This is a persistent issue and most developers acknowledge this issue in streamlit community forum and we have to wait a bit more to get this rectified.

     ![The issue mentioned above](https://github.com/Nirmal7781/Twitter_scrapping/blob/68223e395a66f8db5441d3e3ba4e3ada5279ddb9/Error.png)